-Per Ohio Revised Code, the names and addresses of students in grades 10-12 shall be released to a recruiting officer for any branch of the United States armed forces who requests such information, unless a written request for the information not to be released is provided by the student's parent, guardian or custodian.
+Per Ohio Revised Code, the names, addresses, school email addresses, and telephone listings of secondary school students shall be released to a recruiting officer for any branch of the United States armed forces who requests such information, unless a written request for the information not to be released is provided by the student's parent, guardian or custodian.
 Any data received by a recruiting officer shall be used solely for the purpose of providing information to students regarding military service and shall not be released to any person other than individuals within the recruiting services of the armed forces.